mepp/autochimp/readme.txt

 * Basic UI for keeping a mailing list in sync with your site's users.

 == Upgrade Notice ==

+= 0.83 =

+All users should upgrade to this version ASAP.

 = 0.82 =